lkodinsson/MARS/Basic/Maneuvers.md

 **Stamina Cost:** 2
 **Action Speed:** Full

 Move up to three times your speed in a straight line over a distance of at least 3m, and make a melee attack with +2 to hit and damage.
+If you also have the Knock Down maneuver, you may pay 1 more stamina to forgo the +2 bonus to hit and damage to instead make an attack at the end of your movement as per the Knock Down maneuver.

 ## Crippling Strike